Author has written 16 stories for Midnighters, Twilight, Merlin, Season of the Witch, Angel, Heroes, Lost Girl, and Hunger Games.

 Nikita/Michael - Nikita

 Bo/Dyson, Kenzi/Hale - Lost Girl (Come on people, wolves mate for life!
 Also, Dyson was Bo's first everything - first one to show interest in her, first one we saw her kiss, first person to survive sleeping with her - AND, out of all her love interests, he's the only one noble and selfless enough to step back and watch her be with someone else if that's what she wants.
 Therefore he's the only one who deserves her.
-Kenzi and Hale are a double dose of awesome, and I really hope the next season takes the chemistry they're starting to show to the next level)
+Kenzi and Hale are a double dose of awesome, and while I was happy that s4 made them official, I think they deserved more screen time...
+They can get that once the gang figures out some way to bring Hale back to life, which they better do, or I will be very unhappy!
+I'm taking it for granted that Kenzi will come back somehow, because without her the show might as well just end)

 Monroe/Nick - Grimm (Monroe's been there for Nick from the very beginning, practically since the first day his Grimm abilities manifested, and Nick obviously trusted him right away in spite of Monroe being one of the creatures Nick's supposed to hunt.
 Monroe is the person who knows Nick best - even if the number of people who know his secret has increased lately, it doesn't change the fact that Monroe was his first confidant - and it only took me about two or three episodes to decide they should be together)